emiliasato/ecommerce-analysis/README.md

 ### Sellers

-👉 created a DataFrame with the following features:
+👉 We have created the `get_training_data` method in `olist/seller.py` which returns a DataFrame with the following features:

-olist/seller.py

 | feature_name          | type   | description                                                              |
 |-----------------------|--------|--------------------------------------------------------------------------|